dearmahmud/dearmahmud.github.io/_pages/contact.md

 author_profile: true
 ---

-I welcome discussions regarding research collaboration, academic opportunities, and technical projects related to wireless communication, RF sensing, signal processing, and intelligent sensing systems.
+I welcome discussions on research collaboration, academic opportunities, and technical projects related to wireless communication, RF sensing, signal processing, and intelligent sensing systems.
+I make every effort to respond to academic and research-related inquiries as promptly as possible.
+Please feel free to contact me if you are interested in collaboration, would like to discuss a research idea, seek technical input, or simply wish to connect around shared academic interests.
+I would be very pleased to hear from you.

 The best way to reach me is via email: